sigurdkampevold/media_mood/index.markdown

   </div>
 </div>

-We can say that the mood of the quotations in the media doesn't vary too much across, unless a global pandemic hits us.
-However, as the media eventually decides what reaches the public debate and your mind, it could be interesting to explore how the mood differs across the media.
+We can say that the mood of the quotations in the media doesn't seem to vary too much across time except for when a global pandemic hits.
+However, as the press eventually decides what reaches the public debate and your mind, exploring how the mood differs across the media could be exciting.
 Which newspapers are more positive, and which are more negative?
-If you want to kick-off the day with a good mood, should you read Wall Street Journal or Peoples Magazine?
+If you want to kick-off the day in a good mood, should you read Wall Street Journal or Peoples Magazine?

-Initially, it is reasonable to believe that the compound and subjectivity score of daily newspaper is different from that of a celebrity magazine.
+Initially, it is reasonable to believe that the compound and subjectivity score of daily newspapers are different from that of a celebrity magazine.
 But does the Quotebank data set provide evidence for such a hypothesis?
-To investigate this, we choose to focus on a subsample of the media outlets represented in Quotebank.
+To investigate this, we focus on a subsample of the media outlets represented in Quotebank.
 The subsample is a selection of the most well-known English-writing newspapers and magazines aiming to represent different categories.
-As earlier, we use _Vader_ and _TextBlob_ to compute the compound score and subjectivity score of each quotes, eventually grouped by media outlet and outlet category.
+As earlier, we use _Vader_ and _TextBlob_ to compute each quote's compound score and subjectivity score, eventually grouped by media outlet and outlet category.

-The plot below display the amount of quotes from the different media outlets
+The plot below display the number of quotes from the different media outlets

 {% include_relative /_plots/pieechart_category.html %}